pantrypoints/sp/content/en/research/countries/china/xi/chapter-01f.md

 not be afraid of wind and rain.
 These important expositions are earnest, demonstrating Comrade Xi Jinping's political character of integrating knowledge with action and doing real work.

-Since the 18th National Congress of the Communist Party of China, the reason why the party and the country have been able to establish a new wind and open up a new situation is closely related to Comrade Xi Jinping's efforts to integrate knowledge with action and really do solid work.
+Since the 18th National Congress of the CCP, the reason why the party and the country have been able to establish a new wind and open up a new situation is closely related to Comrade Xi Jinping's efforts to integrate knowledge with action and really do solid work.
 As the leader of the party and the state, Comrade Xi Jinping not only pays attention to systematic thinking